Universal and personalised

 Manual and mechanical

-The drop mechanism which is incorporated into a table gives way at a precisely set force, causing parts of the surface of the table to drop a few centimetres.
-This movement is transmitted to individual segments of the spine without causing any spinal dislocation.
+The drop mechanism we use, built into a table, can be precisely set so that the surface of the table drops a few centimetres when a specific force is applied.
+This movement is transmitted to individual segments of the spine without causing any spinal misalignment.

-The chiropractor aims to restore the harmony of movement of the entire spinal column or set individual vertebrae in oscillation.
+The chiropractor aims to restore harmony of movement to the entire spine, or to set individual vertebrae in position.

 Recognised and insured